Microsoft ends support for Internet Explorer on June 16, 2022.

 Additionally, as part of the NTT Group's risk management process, the Business Risk Management Promotion Committee--headed by the senior executive vice president-- along with the Group Business Risk Management Promotion Committee are central to establishing and operating a PDCA cycle for risk management, with the aim of anticipating and preventing the occurrence of the potential risks close at hand and minimizing losses in the event that risks do materialize.
 The processes concerning the identification, evaluation, and management of sustainability-related risks are integrated into the NTT Group's overall risk management framework.

-Climate change is treated as one of the business environment and strategy-related risks within the Business Risk Management Promotion Committee.
+Climate change, resource recycling, and biodiversity are treated as business environment and strategy-related risks within the Business Risk Management Promotion Committee.